-I really like this site because it shows you the generosity of fellow genealogy researchers.
-There are hundreds of thousands of volunteers that have taken pictures all over the world.
+I like this site because it shows you the generosity of fellow genealogy researchers.
+There are 100,000s of volunteers that have taken pictures all over the world.

 You can search through the images by surname or by using a detailed search where you can select the state or country.

-I have mentioned this free genealogy site a number of times on this site.
-I have searched their database many times and have found a number of records containing my ancestors.
+I have mentioned this free genealogy site several times on this site.
+I have searched their database many times and have found many records containing my ancestors.

 Their collection of pictures have been contributed by volunteers all over the world.
 There are also transcriptions of the graves as well.